 The application mmLaunch launches, monitors, and controls other OOMMF applications.
 It is the OOMMF application that is most closely connected to the account service directory and host service directory applications that run behind the scenes.
 It also provides user interfaces to any applications, notably mmSolve2D, that do not have their own user interface window.

 mmLaunch should be launched using the bootstrap application.
 The command line is

 Upon startup, mmLaunch displays a panel of checkbuttons, one for each host service directory to which it is connected.
 In the current release of OOMMF there is only one checkbutton--localhost.
-Future releases of mmLaunch may be able to connect to remote hosts as well.
+Future releases of mmLaunch will be able to connect to remote hosts as well.
 If there is no host service directory running on the localhost when mmLaunch is launched, mmLaunch will start one.
 In that circumstance, there may be some delay before the localhost check button appears.

 Toggling an account checkbutton toggles the display of an interface to the corresponding account service directory.
 The account service directory interface consists of two columns.
 The Programs column contains buttons labeled with the names of OOMMF applications that may be launched under the account managed by this account service directory.
 Clicking on one of these buttons launches the corresponding application.
 Only one click is needed, though there will be some delay before the launched application displays a window to the user.
 Multiple clicks will launch multiple copies of the application.
 Note: The launching is actually handled by the account service directory application, which sets the initial working directory to the OOMMF root directory.

 The Threads column is a list of all the OOMMF applications currently running under the account that are registered with the account service directory.
 The list includes both the application name and an ID number by which multiple copies of the same application may be distinguished.
 This ID number is also displayed in the title bar of the corresponding application's user interface window.
 When an application exits, its entry is automatically removed from the Threads list.